 What is a Public Defender?

 Despite popular belief, a public defender is a licensed attorney.
-While it is true that many new lawyers “cut their teeth” in this role, there are also very experienced public defenders.
-An individual convicted of DUI should take the charge seriously, realize that consequences may be severe, and retain a public defender if a private lawyer is truly an unaffordable option.
+While it is true that many new lawyers “cut their teeth” in this role, there are also very experienced, free public attorneys.
+An individual convicted of DUI should take the charge seriously, realize that consequences may be severe, and retain a this free legal assistance if a private lawyer is truly an unaffordable option.
 Although the average DUI lawyer price range is certainly not inexpensive even for a first DUI or DWI offense, the odds to win a case or get it dismissed will be far better than the chances are when using a public defender to fight charges.

 Drawbacks of Using a Public Defender vs. Private Attorney For a DUI Case

 Private DUI attorneys, on the other hand, are usually completely invested in the individuals they represent and work hard to achieve the most favorable outcomes.
 Many people think retaining one of these top lawyers may stretch the wallet a bit, but soon realize getting out of a DUI charge will make this a worthwhile expense by far – by avoiding the highest price of all with a conviction or guilty plea.
 Additionally, all the specialists who work with us will negotiate very flexible and low payment plans to suit your needs, so that each person can afford to hire the best lawyer possible on any budget.
-FightDUICharges.com offers free DUI arrest evaluations online and connects individuals with the top-rated expert local DUI attorney nearest their location, helping to reduce costs and streamline the process.
+FightDUICharges.com offers 24/7 online DUI arrest evaluation reviews to provide free defense advice what to do next, helping to reduce legal costs and streamline the DUI process.

 Regardless of whether you are facing a misdemeanor or felony offense DUI charge, consulting with either a public defender or private DUI specialist lawyer is always a wise move rather than representing yourself in court without proper help to guide you.
 Legal expertise is needed to recognize whether to fight the DUI violation and understand the local court process.
 Without this assistance, a defendant might plead guilty when there is a chance of having the charge dropped.